8th Engineer Battalion (United States): Vietnam War

 On 12 August 1969, Quan Loi was attacked by two enemy sapper companies under the cover of intense rocket and mortar fire.
 The enemy breached the friendly lines at two locations around the perimeter, but 3rd Platoon of Company C, 8th Engineers, quickly moved to positions behind the breached points in the perimeter, blocking the enemy from penetrating into the main base.
 Third platoon was instrumental in repelling the attack.

 In 1969, the 8th Engineers provided combat and construction support under challenging and dangerous circumstances, suffering 15 killed and 72 wounded in action, with individuals receiving 4 Legions of Merit, 3 Silver Stars, and 62 Bronze Stars for Valor.

 Operations in Cambodia included demolishing captured equipment, constructing firebases, clearing fields of fire, and fighting alongside the infantry.
 One example of their operations was in late May, when elements from Charlie Company rappelled into thick jungle to cut Pickup Zones.
 They cut a total of 7 PZs out of the jungle.
 During one attack, SSG Dennis Kiger volunteered to fight with an infantry company, and his heroism under fire merited the Distinguished Service Cross.

 Mine sweeps were very important during this period, and the observant members of the 8th Engineer Battalion saved countless lives due to their vigilance.
-In one instance, during a bridge project, one soldier discovered a booby-trapped 105mm shell, preventing numerous injuries.
+In one instance, during a bridge project, one soldier discovered a booby-trapped 105 mm shell, preventing numerous injuries.
 “Charlie” Company also provided a quick response engineer team, used to rescue downed helicopters by rappelling or walking to the site and clearing landing zones.
 They also used their assault boats for a mission in October.

 Modern Day Trojan Horse

+2010–2011 Operations

+The 8th Engineer Battalion deployed in support of Operation Enduring Freedom, Afghanistan during 2010 through 2011.
+Designated "Task Force Trojan Horse" the unit was responsible for Counter Improvised Explosive Device (C-IED) operations in Regional Command (RC) South, Afghanistan.
+Task Force Trojan Horse comprised the Headquarters and Headquarters Company, Field Support Company, 937th Clearance Company, 87th Sapper Company, 59th Mobility Augmentation Company and the 572nd Mobility Augmentation Company.

+November 18, 2011, PFC Adam E. Dobereiner of Moline, IL was killed in action while in Kandahar Province, Afghanistan after suffering wounds sustained by an Improvised Explosive Device (IED).
+He was laid to rest at Rock Island National Cemetery in Illinois.